Best U.S. Dollar Credit Cards In Canada For 2026

 Can I get a U.S. dollar credit card in Canada?

 Yes, you can apply for a U.S. dollar credit card as long as you meet the requirements.
-Eligibility typically requires being a resident of Canada and reaching the age of majority, along with a specific credit score requirement.
+Eligibility typically requires being a Canadian resident and reaching the age of majority, along with a specific credit score requirement.

 Is it worth having a U.S. credit card in Canada?